 Every year, about 200,000 women in the US develop abnormal cells on their cervix that can turn into cancer if not treated.
 About 11,000 new cases of cervical cancer occur each year in the US, and about 4,000 women die from cervical cancer annually.

 Besides detecting cervical cancer, these screenings can also identify abnormal cells, so they can be treated before they turn become cancerous.

-Women between ages 21 to 65 should undergo cervical screening every three to five years, depending on their age and the type of screening.
+Women between the ages of 21 and 65 should undergo cervical screening every three to five years, depending on their age and the type of screening.
 For women ages 21 to 29, the U.S. Preventive Services Task Force recommends screening every three years with cytology, or a Pap smear.
-Pap smears involve scraping a sample of cells from the cervix so doctors can examine them under a microscope.
+Pap smears involve scraping a sample of cells from the cervix that are examined under a microscope.

 Women ages 30 to 65 have three choices for cervical cancer screening:

 - Pap smear screening every three years.